Simranjeet7860/Daily-Diary/README.md

 ### *Learning new Things*

-- Today is the first day in the internship.
-I was not selected in the interview round so I requested to SatinderPal Sir please give me chance.
-After that he gave me a chance and join me in their team.
 - In the morning we have meeting with HS Rai Sir(mentor of our training).
 - He gave us the instructions and welcome us in the SDC(Software developement Centre)
 - He told us to work on the things: